OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pipes-and-filters/index.md

 !!!
 Warning
     This document presents experimental features and is still in an early stage.

-In the following, we provide a detailed step-by-step tutorial to deploy the Raspberry Pi variant of the pipes-and-filters application to showcase conditional deployment artifacts and properties.
+In the following, we provide a detailed step-by-step guide to deploy the Raspberry Pi variant of the pipes-and-filters application to showcase conditional deployment artifacts and properties.
 The application can be either installed on a Raspberry Pi or on a virtual machine.
 Based on the underlying host, either an arm64 or x64 binary must be used.
 The application is also differently configured due to the different availability of RAM.